 One of the most popular areas these days to experience a Japanese tea ceremony would definitely be Kyoto.
 It’s Japan’s capital and it also hosts one of the densest areas of temples, ryokans, and tea houses across Japan.
 It is also home to the famous Gion district, which is a popular geisha district.

-Here are 5 tea ceremony experiences in Japan that you can book online:
+Here are 5 tea ceremony experiences in Kyoto that you can book online:

 - Authentic Tea Ceremony by a Master of Urasenke School in Kyoto

 - Tea Ceremony, Dance Lesson and Game with Japanese Maiko in Kyoto